The Caribbean’s leading apothecary led to the Caribbean’s finest rum

 It was not directly foreseeable that Riise would become heavily involved in the manufacture of one of the world’s finest rums.
 The medicinal ingredients, however, proved to be the link between his ongoing production of pharmaceutical products and the fact that there was a shortage of retailers on St. Thomas when he arrived.
 It was this lack of purchasing opportunities and quality goods which Riise chose to exploit.

 Riise’s first brands – Riise’s Florida Water and Riise’s Bay Rum – were not spirits you could drink, but rather cologne/hair lotions/aftershave.
 Riise had presumably had the idea to manufacture these products during a visit to his colleague P.E.
-Benzon on the neighbouring Danish island of Sankt Croix.
+Benzon on the neighboring Danish island of Sankt Croix.
 Benzon had, in order to improve his economy, already by 1819 developed his Bay Spirit or Bay Water extracted from the leaves of Pimenta Acris or Pimenta Racemosa, which is an evergreen plant of the myrtle family containing essential oils.
 If we are to believe the World Heritage Encyclopaedia, this distillate is a special West Indian invention, the other ingredients of which can be lemon, lime, cinnamon and clove.

 According to Henny Harald Hansen, Riise’s famous A.H.
 Riise Bay Rum distinguished itself “by being produced on the basis of the fresh leaves of Pimenta Acris and double distilled on the basis of the West Indian rum”.
 A.H.
 Riise Bay Rum was described in the American Journal of Pharmacy in June 1882 as being “almost white, strongest in alcohol content and with a longer lasting aroma than any of the others examined, which can be attributed to the special aromatic scent of bay leaf.”
 It was, at any rate, a product with which Riise enjoyed great success.
 And, as it was double distilled on the basis of the West Indian rum, which again is a waste product from cane sugar manufacture, you could say that the rum manufacture was hiding in plain sight all along, as was the manufacture of herbal liqueurs.